 Our planning for drought includes a reserve supply of water known as 'Emergency Storage'.
 This volume is designed to meet around 30 additional days of customer demand, as well as meeting any environmental requirements.
-Reaching the stage where this is the only storage we have remaining in our reservoirs is an indication that we are in an exceptional drought event and we may need local extreme supply side measures in order to preserve supplies for as long as possible.
+Reaching the stage where this is the only storage we have remaining in our reservoirs is an indication that we are in an exceptional drought event and we may need to implement extreme supply side measures such as water rationing in order to preserve supplies for as long as possible.